-The SCS (Student Community Support) is a dedicated team of Student staff, working with the Gardai & St John's Ambulance, who will patrol residential areas around UCC each night, from 8pm to 4am, during Fresher's Week, 2019 and Raise and Give Week, 2020.
+The SCS (Student Community Support) is a dedicated team of Student staff, working with the Gardaí & St. John's Ambulance, who will patrol residential areas around UCC each night, from 8pm to 4am, during the first week of term, 2020.
 Their purpose is to minimise disruption in your area.